gusztavvargadr/aspnet-Configuration.Contrib/README.md

 ## Getting started

 Just reference the [NuGet package][NuGet] in your project, which works with the configuration values, to get started.
+This will add the dependencies to the required core [Configuration][Configuration] packages too.

 ## Usage